Note: In the event of a discrepancy between the English and French versions of this program, the French version prevails.

 THE APPLICANT MUST NOT FORGET TO TRANSMIT THE APPLICATION AFTER COMPLETING AND VALIDATING IT.

 ATTENTION: At this stage of the application process, the Fonds requires the approval of the managing institution.
-It is the applicant’s responsibility to find out the internal deadline for submitting applications set by his or her managing institution and to ensure that the application is transmitted to the Fonds before the competition deadline.
+It is the applicant’s responsibility to transmit the application to the managing institution before the competition deadline and to ensure that the application is forwarded to the Fonds within the time prescribed by the CGR (section 3.2).

 – The form will be flagged “Transmis à l’établissement” (Transmitted to the institution) once the applicant has transmitted the application to the managing institution;